 The new SWDF plant is located on the southern side of the existing Cement Works, away from the New Berrima township.

 It is largely out of the sight of the local community, except for the 'tube' conveyors which will convey the SWDFs into the kiln.
 These can mostly only be seen from eastern (Moss Vale) viewpoints.
 As a result, neighbours should not be being inconvenienced by the construction works.
 Hours of construction are:

 Monday - Friday - 7am to 6pm.

 Saturday - 7am to 1pm.

-Sundays & Public Holidays - No work will be carried out if there is a risk of noise beyond the Cement Works boundary.
+Sundays & Public Holidays - No work is being carried out if there is a risk of noise beyond the Cement Works boundary.

-Residents should note that normal Cement Works operations will continue throughout the SWDF construction project.
+Normal Cement Works operations are continuing throughout the SWDF construction project.

-If you notice anything of concern during the implementation of the SWDF works, please contact us via 4860 2222 at your earliest convenience.
+If you notice anything of concern during these works, please contact us via 4860 2222 at your earliest convenience.